Integration into the Liberal Arts

 - Demonstrates integrity in all interactions.

 - Identify and analyze ethical dilemmas in the U.S. health care system and specifically in PT practice from the perspective of a pragmatist.

 - Exhibits caring, compassion and empathy in providing services to patients

 - Demonstrate appropriate interpersonal interaction with faculty, patients, and peers; include demonstration of appropriate professional communication of evaluation, diagnosis, prognosis, and questions or concerns to physicians, patients, and other members of the health care team.

 - Identify target groups within the community that would benefit from a prevention maintenance program, including the specific problems one would address in such a program

 - Values the socio-cultural, psychological and economic influences on patients and clients and responds accordingly

 - Demonstrate the ability to assertively advocate for appropriate patient services and resources and support patients in asserting their rights regarding treatment

-- Incorporates an understanding of the implications of individual and cultural differences and adapts behavior accordingly in all aspects of physical therapy services
+- Incorporates an understanding of the implications of individual differences, cultural differences and implicit bias and adapts behavior accordingly in all aspects of physical therapy services